 Application to Enrollment: Pre-Med Student’s Comprehensive Guide

 There’s a lot to sort through when preparing to apply for medical school.
-It’s an undeniably long and complicated process for every pre-med student.
 How do you even get started?
-This guide can help.
+This helpful guide can help.
 It covers information on every major milestone.
 Regardless of where you are in the med school application process, we’re here to help you start preparing and set yourself on the path to becoming an MD.

 Decide if medicine is right for you

 You’ve often asked yourself, “Should I become a doctor?”
-It’s worth spending some time thinking about whether a career in medicine is the right fit for you, because completing med school requirements, obtaining your degree, and going through postgraduate training is a long and sometimes challenging road.
+It’s worth spending some time thinking about whether a career in medicine is the right fit for you, because completing med school requirements, obtaining your degree, and going through postgraduate training is a long, but fulfilling, road.
 Take a moment to reflect on your motivations.
 You’ll need to consider some important questions.

 Do you know what practicing medicine is really like?

 Becoming a doctor isn’t exactly like what you see on TV.
 It can be overwhelming.
 Many students who’ve always been star pupils find themselves struggling in school for the first time in their lives.
 There are other things to consider as well.
 You’ll encounter numerous surprises in medical school and after, even some pleasant ones.